suit-wg/architecture/draft-ietf-suit-architecture.md

 require confirmation of the user of the device for safety reasons.

-Installation is the act of processing the payload into a format that the IoT device can recognise and the bootloader is responsible for then booting from the newly installed firmware image.
+Installation is the act of processing the payload into a format that the IoT device can recognize and the bootloader is responsible for then booting from the newly installed firmware image.
+This process is different when a bootloader is not involved.
+For example, when an application is updated in a full-featured operating system, the updater may halt and restart the application in isolation.
+Devices must not fail when a disruption occurs during the update process.
+For example, a power failure or network disruption during the update process must not cause the device to fail.

 # The Bootloader {#bootloader}